systelab/systelab-components-wdio-test/README.md

 ```
 #### Traceability

-See [traceability](TRACEABILITY.md) page for details on how to add into Allure Reporting traceability of specs against test cases.
+See [traceability](TRACEABILITY.md) page for details on how to add into Allure Reporting traceability of specs with test cases.

 ### Screenshots